Grant Fuhr: Post-Oilers career (1991–2000)

 On September 19, 1991, Fuhr was traded to the Toronto Maple Leafs in a seven-player deal.
-After a season and a half in Toronto, he was again traded, this time to the Buffalo Sabres, on February 2, 1993.
+After a season and a half in Toronto, with the emergence of Felix Potvin, Grant was traded again, this time to the Buffalo Sabres, on February 2, 1993.

 In Buffalo, he played a role in the Sabres' dramatic first-round playoff victory over the Boston Bruins, helped instill a winning attitude in the organization, and mentored a still relatively inexperienced Dominik Hašek.
 Fuhr then had a successful 1993–94 season with the Sabres, initially sharing goaltending duties with Hašek.
-Hašek became the Sabres' full time starting goaltender after Fuhr suffered multiple injuries.
+Hašek became the Sabres' full-time starting goaltender after Fuhr suffered multiple injuries.
 Fuhr and Hašek were awarded the William M. Jennings Trophy for the fewest goals allowed.

 In May 1993, while a member of the Sabres, Fuhr was denied membership in the neighbouring Transit Valley Country Club.
 At the time, rumours floated that the denial was based on race, as several of Fuhr's white teammates had been granted membership.
 Club officials denied they rejected Fuhr based on his race; rather, his application contained "incorrect and incomplete" information.
 Various acts of vandalism at the club occurred after news of Fuhr's rejection surfaced, including an incident where vandals burned a swastika onto one of the greens.
-In light of the negative publicity, the club reversed its position and offered Fuhr not only a membership, but an apology as well.
-Fuhr rejected the membership and joined nearby Lancaster Country Club.
+In light of the negative publicity, the club reversed its position and offered Fuhr not only membership but an apology as well.
+Fuhr rejected the membership and joined the nearby Lancaster Country Club.
 The club also temporarily suspended its membership committee and had an anti-bias policy written into its by-laws.